 Events to check out:

-- Festival de Casablanca: Held over four days in July or August, this annual event showcases the best Moroccan talent across a wide range of different artistic disciplines.
+- Festival de Casablanca: Typically held in July, this annual event showcases the best Moroccan talent across a wide range of different artistic disciplines over multiple days.

 - Feast of the Throne: A public holiday held on July 30 to commemorate the coronation of the Moroccan king with feasting, celebrations and fireworks.